 Are you a nature lover and would like to visit a place where you can hike, explore and appreciate the beauty of nature?
 There’s no shortage of places to witness just how extraordinary nature can be, from stunning coastlines to rolling hills… there is so much to choose from!
-Here are three places fairly close to the UK to visit to truly admire landscapes, waterfalls, and much more.
+Here are three places fairly close to England to visit to truly appreciate the beauty of nature with stunning landscapes, waterfalls, and much, much more.
 They will take your breath away!

 Iceland is one of the most beautiful countries in Europe for its natural wonders.
 It has a fascinating yet harsh landscape consisting of volcanoes, glaciers, geysers, waterfalls and beaches.
 Reykjavik, the country’s capital city, is also an exciting place to visit.
 One of the main attractions is the Blue Lagoon, a geothermal spa, famous for its silica-rich waters.
 This place offers a unique and luxurious experience, also thanks to its stunning hotel: the rooms, like the Blue Lagoon Moss Suite, are surrounded by nature and the beautiful milky blue waters of the lagoon.